Currituck County Schools: Student demographics

 For the 2010–11 school year, Currituck County Schools had a total population of 3,979 students and 249.93 teachers on a (FTE) basis.
 This produced a student-teacher ratio of 1592:1.
 That same year, out of the student total, the gender ratio was 51% male to 49% female.
 The demographic group makeup was: White, 78%; Black, 5%; Hispanic, 4%; American Indian, 0%; and Asian/Pacific Islander, 0% (two or more races: 13%).
 For the same school year, 35.06% of the students received free and reduced-cost lunches.

 Governance

 The primary governing body of Currituck County Schools follows a council–manager government format with a five-member Board of Education appointing a Superintendent to run the day-to-day operations of the system.
 The school system resides in the North Carolina State Board of Education's First District.

 Board of Education

-The five members of the Board of Education generally meet on the first Thursday of each month.
-As of January 2025, the members of the board were: Karen Etheridge (Chairman), Dwan Craft (Vice Chairman), Bill Dobney, Janet Rose, and Kelly Williams Peters.
+The five members of the Board of Education generally meet on the third Thursday of each month.
+As of January 2025, the members of the board are Dana Parker (Chairman), Jason Banks (Vice Chairman), Sandi Ayres, Emily Crodick, and Melissa Harrison.